xcore/sc_pwm/doc/pwm_multibit_fast.rst

 The instructions are::

-   setTime  NextPC, NextInstr, Time, Value changeN  NextPC, NextInstr, loopEven, Counter, Value, Value*N changeN  NextPC, NextInstr, loopOdd, Counter, Value, Value*N changeN  NextPC, NextInstr, stableK, dontcare, Value, Value*N
+   setTime  NextPC, ThisInstr, Time, Value changeN  NextPC, ThisInstr, loopAround, Counter, Value, Value*N changeN  NextPC, ThisInstr, stableK, dontcare, Value, Value*N

-Each instruction contains both a next instruction, and a next program counter.
-The next instruction will be executed, and then the next program counter is used by the next instruction to retrieve the subsequent instruction.
+Each instruction contains a pointer to the code for this instruction, and a next program counter.
+At the end of an instruction, the next program counter is extracted, and that is used to retrieve the code address for the next instruction.

-For example, the ``stable`` instruction informs the PWM thread that all signals should be kept stable for N clock ticks.
-Only a fixed set of stable instructions are supported: stable3...stable8.
+The ``change`` instruction informs the PWM thread that a group of values is provided that needs to be supplied in succession.
+After that, the signal will either be stable for a period of up to K steps (using stableK) or for any length of time (using loopAround).
+Note that a series of changes must always be followed by a stable signal.
+The nextPC of a change instruction always points to a change instruction.

-The ``change`` instruction informs the PWM thread that a group of values is provided that needs to be supplied in succession, after that, the signal is stable for K+2 steps.
-Only a limited set of change instructions are
+The ``stable`` instruction can only be part of a change instruction informs the PWM thread that all signals should be kept stable for N clock ticks.
-supported: change64...change1.
-Note that a series of changes must always be followed by a stable signal
+Only a fixed set of stable instructions are supported: stable4...stable16.

 Because the shortest stable signal after a change instruction is 5 clocks, anything that should be stable for 4 clocks or less needs to be created by a